CatdBD/AIFS-energy-spectra/README.md

   Transforms regular weather fields into energy spectrum files.

 - **`workspace.ipynb`**
   A working notebook containing sections for plotting spectra and downloading IFS fields.

+And results analysis :
+- **`results.md`**
+  A recap of the seminar speech

+- **`Evaluation of the ECMWF ML model AIFS.pptx`**
+  A presentation to show the plots and results obtained

 ---